-Mainly, the way it causes my kids to make me seem like a disturbance.
+Mainly, when I try to stay connected, it causes my kids to make me seem like a disturbance, which, as a parent, is the worst feeling.
 They don’t want to talk, or it’s all yes and no answers.

 This journey has humbled me more than I’d like to admit.
-The ones you love the most will willfully ignore you for a videogame or spending time with friends or food or anythingelse really.
+The ones you love the most willfully ignore you for a video game, or spending time with friends, or food, or anything else really.

-If you’ve ever felt the ache of missing your child or tend to struggle with that quiet feeling of parenting from afar, we’re in this thing together—no one should have to carry these challenges alone.
+If you’ve ever felt the ache of missing your child or tend to struggle with that quiet feeling of parenting from afar, we’re part of the same struggle.
+No one should have to carry these challenges alone.

 Long-Distance Parenting Is Hard